 Your degree will see you spending half of your time studying at university and the other half based on practical placements.
 Providing you with the hands-on experience necessary for employment.

 In order to gain acceptance onto a pre-registration midwifery degree, you will be required to meet entry requirements.
-Not all universities have the same entry requirements, so it would be worth checking with your desired institution before applying.
+Not all universities have the same entry requirements, so it would be worth checking with your desired institution before applying for a midwife course.

 Typically, entry requirements include five GCSEs at grade 4 (grade C) or above.
 Inclusive of English, Maths, and a Science.
 You would also need either two or three A Levels or equivalent.